Alex-Bartlett/alexbartlett.com/jekyll-blog/_posts/2022-06-15-pokemon-type-helper.md

 ## How it's made

 I made this with Javascript by taking the chart and writing it as a 2D array.
-If you would like to make something similar involving pokemon type's strengths and weaknesses, I made the array <a href="https://github.com/Alex-Bartlett/Pokemon-Type-Chart">available on GitHub</a>.
+If you would like to make something similar involving pokemon type's strengths and weaknesses, I made the array <a href="https://github.com/Alex-Bartlett/Pokemon-Type-Chart" target="_blank">available on GitHub</a>.
 Let me know if you end up using it, I'd like to see what you made.

 Thanks for checking it out, I hope it is useful to people.
 If you have any feedback let me know, I'd be happy to add suitable improvements. <a href="mailto:dev@alexbartlett.com?subject=Pokemon Type Helper Suggestion">Contact Me.</a>